Appdynamics/DevNet-Labs/labs/fnd-03-appd-brum/lab-exercise-05.md

 3. Hover over the sections in the pie chart to see the details
 4. Explore the available performance metrics by device

-You can read more about the Browser Application Geo dashboard [here](https://docs.appdynamics.com/display/latest/Browser+App+Dashboard#BrowserAppDashboard-usage-stats)
+You can read more about the Browser Application Usage Stats dashboard [here](https://docs.appdynamics.com/display/latest/Browser+App+Dashboard#BrowserAppDashboard-usage-stats)

 ![BRUM Dash 6](./assets/images/05-brum-dashboard-06.png)